 # Risk framework

-It combines structured due diligence, independent risk signals, allocation rules and real-time monitoring, and is applied to every asset or strategy considered for use as collateral or another core component within a KPK-curated product.
+The framework combines structured due diligence, independent risk signals, allocation rules and real-time monitoring, and is applied to every asset or strategy considered for use as collateral or another core component within a KPK-curated product.

-## Initial Due Diligence
+## Initial due diligence

 {% stepper %}